 HBM is included in the Global Crisis Response Plan (GCRP objective 1: Saving lives) and aligns with the IOM's Strategic Plan 2024-2028 Objective 1 on saving lives and protecting people on the move, assisting States to develop appropriate and rights-based border management responses, so that all affected people can move to safety.
 HBM indirectly contributes also to the achievement of Objective 3 of the IOM's Strategic Plan on pathways in the medium and long term.
-Moreover, HBM indirectly contributes also to the achievement of Objective 3 of the IOM's Strategic Plan on pathways in the medium and long term.
-Moreover, HBM indirectly contributes also to the achievement of Objective 3 of the IOM's Strategic Plan on pathways in the medium and long term.
-SHBM interventions encompass leveraging values, opportunities and advantages for integration initiatives, and/or return programs, as well as the evaluation of avenues for regular pathways, including regularization and/or resettlement.
+Moreover, HBM indirectly contributes also to the achievement of Objective 3 of the IOM's Strategic Plan on pathways in the medium and long term, as HBM interventions encompass leveraging values, opportunities and advantages for integration initiatives, and/or return programs, as well as the evaluation of avenues for regular pathways, including regularization and/or resettlement.